 The rich young ruler was self-sufficient, and Christ calls him to become like a child, to desire nothing but God Himself, and to trust Him fully.
 This is how the young man can inherit eternal life, and this is how we can inherit eternal life.
-Sometimes we are pleased with our accomplishments, especially with the notion that we keep the commandments and are "good Christians."
+Sometimes, we are pleased with our accomplishments, especially with the notion that we keep the commandments and are "good Christians."
 We may even think that we are entitled to salvation.
 However, while it is relatively easy to follow rules, they do not grant us the Kingdom of God.
-Child-like trust in God, complete dependence on Him, and selfless love for Him and others can bring us to His Kingdom.
+Only childlike trust in God, complete dependence on Him, and selfless love for Him and others can bring us to His Kingdom.

 The rich young man desired to please God, but he also greatly desired his riches.
-The Lord is full of mercy, love, and compassion for him.
-Jesus teaches us that, although we are all struggling daily with worldly matters, we must give everything to God, including our struggles.
+In this way, he was conflicted, seeking to serve two masters.
+Christ is full of mercy, love, and compassion for him.
+Jesus teaches us that, although we are all struggling daily with worldly matters, we need to give everything to God, including our struggles.
 To give everything to Him, in a sense, means to "Let go and let God."
 We see many examples of this.

 All the Saints gave up their lives for the love of God.
 Martyrs were not afraid to die rather than deny their faith in Christ.
 Monastics left riches, family, friends, and every worldly bond behind to dedicate themselves to the teachings of the Gospel.
-Holy Hierarchs and priests lived to offer the Holy Sacraments and spread the good news of a loving God for the salvation of this world.
+Holy Hierarchs and priests lived to offer the Holy Sacraments and spread the Good News of a loving God for the salvation of this world.
 Holy women taught the Gospel with their exemplary lives.

 All those were human beings like the young ruler and like us.
 They struggled and redirected their hearts to Christ.
 They did not turn their back on the One who took the sins of the world upon Himself.
 God was their highest priority.